tado-mi/Lines18/readme.md

 updates the global array of locations and colors of future balls by randomly generating and ensuring that there are no conflicts with existing allignments

-## Lines18GUI.java:

-visual representation of the grid

-## Point.java:

-Convenience of putting two ints together.

-## main.java:

-initialises an insance of *Lines18*.

 # Run

-## makefile:

 For more information on the magic of makefiles, see [here](https://www.cs.swarthmore.edu/~newhall/unixhelp/javamakefiles.html).
 For compiling, hit on the terminal `make`.
 To run, run `make run`.